jsribar/MathematicalExpressionEvaluator/README.md

 //...
 var mathExpression = " x+3 ";
 ```
-**Note 2**: Expression object returned by <code>Parse</code> method can be reused to evaluate expression for different values of the variable.
+**Note 2**: Expression object returned by `Parse` method can be reused to evaluate expression for different values of the variable.
 For example, to evaluate the expression for a range of _x_:

 ```csharp
 var parser = new Parser();